safespring/docs/content/known-issues.md

 ![Network Listing](/images/snat-network.png)

 These network should be neglected, but never deleted as the NAT-functionality for floating IPs will stop working if they are deleted.
 This extra information (which only confuses the user) is planned to go away in newer releases of the platform.

+##Network operations in the GUI
+Right now the operations to change admin state and to change name of a network does not work in the GUI.
+We recommend our users to use (API Access)[/compute/API] to perform these operations.
+Right now it is not possible to change the admin-state or change a networks name in the GUI.
+We recommend the users that need to do this to use API-access instead: [/compute/api/](